 See the AVID website for more information.

-Visit the Australian Embassy website for further information on DAP and SGS.
+Visit the Australian Embassy website for further information on DAP.

 The RMI economy is dependent on revenue from the United States under the compact, with over 80 per cent of government revenue being derived directly, or indirectly, from US grants.
 The Government is the major employer, followed by the commercial and retail sectors.
 The construction industry is expanding but there is limited domestic production – fisheries, copra, handicrafts and subsistence agriculture being the most significant sectors.